Jericho1060/du-schematics/README.md

 all schematics data of Dual Universe

+# Guilded Server (better than Discord)

+You can join me on Guilded for help or suggestions or requests by following that link : https://guilded.jericho1060.com

 ## Files

 - `recipes_ig.json` is a json list of the schematics data extracted from the game